 A proud member of The League of Chicago Theatres, Quest's history has been strewn with accolades and rave reviews from many of Chicago's prestigious news and special interest publications and websites, coverage on major city TV news channels, and a special full-page review of Quest's Blue Nativity tour in the nationally circulated Puppetry Journal International in 2003.
-Two of Quest's productions, The People's History of the United States (2008) and The People's Evolution/Creation (2010), were Jeff nominated, the latter receiving five nominations and winning the award for Artistic Specialization in Puppet Design.
+Three of Quest's productions, The People's History of the United States (2008), The People's Evolution/Creation (2010), and A Christmas Wish (2013) were Jeff nominated, Evolution/Creation receiving five nominations and winning the award for Artistic Specialization in Puppet Design.

 Throughout it's existence, Quest Theatre Ensemble has been dedicated to being the "People's Theatre of Chicago" by creating productions that inform, delight, inspire and unite.